Revised: March 13, 2016

 (a) The Awards chairperson shall select committee members after the award nominations have been received.

-(b) Awards committee members shall not be named as nominees.
+(b) Awards committee members shall not be named as nominee

 (c) The Awards chairperson shall distribute to all OAD members the Call for Nominations for OAD Awards sixty (60) days prior to the OAD biennial conference.